-Ray Sheppard scored twice, on Feb.
+Ray Sheppard scored twice on Feb.
 21, 1999, to lead the Carolina Hurricanes to a 4-1 win over the Islanders.
-This gave a 20-goal season with six different teams, becoming the first player to ever do so.
-He also scored 20 goals or more with the Sabres, Rangers, Red Wings, Sharks and Panthers.
-This milestone came on the 11th anniversary of him scoring his first career hat trick with Buffalo.
+This gave him a 20-goal season with six different teams, becoming the first player ever to do so.
+He also scored 20 goals or more with the Sabres, Rangers, Red Wings, Sharks, and Panthers.
+This milestone came on the 11th anniversary of scoring his first career hat trick with Buffalo.

 On Feb.
 21, 2012, the Tampa Bay Lightning traded defenseman Kyle Quincey to the Red Wings for Sebastian Piche and a first-round draft pick.
 Piche never played in the NHL, but they used the draft pick to select goaltender Andrei Vasilevskiy.
 It is easy to say the Bolts won that trade.